aleversn/VFluent/README.md

 ```

 In particular, if you're using a component of Fluent Vue Design and it contains a prop that support icon, you only need to type the icon's name in prop.

+### ✨ We Need You (Become a contributor) ✨
+VFluent still needs to improve.
+The documentation is not yet complete, there are still some details to work out.

+We want to hear from your issues and suggestions.
+It's welcome to have you become a contributor in this project.
+You could add some new components to VFluent, or update the existing components to better support the mobile end.

+If you have some other creative ideas, we're happy to hear them from you.

 ### License